thepipelinetool/thepipelinetool/README.md

 # thepipelinetool

 `thepipelinetool` organizes your Rust functions into a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) structure, ensuring orderly execution according to their dependencies.
 The DAG is compiled into a CLI executable, which can then be used to list tasks/edges, run individual functions, and execute locally.
-Finally, deploy to `thepipelinetool_server` (WIP) to enjoy scheduling, catchup, retries, and live task monitoring with a modern UI.
+Finally, deploy to `thepipelinetool_server` (WIP) to enjoy scheduling, catchup, retries, and live task monitoring with a modern web UI.

 ## Features
-- *Easy Usage* - Simply write normal rust code and let `thepipelinetool` handle execution order, concurrent execution, and retries
+- *Easy Usage* - Simply write normal rust code and let `thepipelinetool` handle execution order, concurrent execution, timeouts, and retries
 - *Special Tasks* - Create multiple [Dynamic](#dynamic-tasks) tasks from upstream results or a control flow using [Branching](#branching-tasks) tasks
 - *Safety and Reliability* - Rust's compile-time checks ensure code safety and prevent common bugs